- Reviewed: 4 November 2024, 14:48 NZDT

 Kidnapping

-There is a heightened threat of kidnapping in northern parts of Burkina Faso and near the borders with Mali and Niger.
+There is a heightened threat of kidnapping in Burkina Faso.
 Terrorist groups such as Al Qaeda in the Islamic Maghreb (AQIM) have stated their intention to kidnap foreigners and may cross the borders from Mali and Niger to carry out kidnappings.

 A number of foreigners have previously been kidnapped in Burkina Faso and the wider Sahel region.
 In April 2022, a Polish national was kidnapped in north-eastern Burkina Faso and in September 2022, a US national was kidnapped in Yalgo, also in north-eastern Burkina Faso.
 The threat is likely to continue.